 - December 2017 Nottingham Trent University Donor Report 2017; http://www.ntualumni.org.uk/file/Shaping-Futures-2017.pdf

 Current research is being conducted with the collaboration of:

-- Martin Bornhaeuser, MD, Professor of Haematology/Oncology, University of Dresden, Germany
+- Martin Bornhäuser, MD, Professor of Haematology/Oncology, Co-Head of Department of Internal Medicine I, University Hospital Carl Gustav Carus, Technische Universität Dresden, Dresden, Germany

-- Barbara Seliger, PhD, Professor and Department Chair, Institute for Medical Immunology, Martin Luther University, Halle-Wittenberg, Germany
+- Barbara Seliger, PhD, Professor and Director, Institute for Medical Immunology, Martin Luther University, Halle-Wittenberg, Germany

 - Immunological profiling of acute myeloid leukaemia, Roger Counter Foundation, Dorset, UK (2016-2019), £116,000